TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Pageview/Index.rst

 :ref:`Extbase <t3coreapi:extbase>` plugins.

-The new :typoscript:`PAGEVIEW` content object has very specific conventions and defaults, that requires (and allows) less configuration, with the benefit that following these conventions means less boilerplate code to maintain.
+The new :typoscript:`PAGEVIEW` content object has very specific conventions and defaults, that requires (and allows) less configuration.
+The benefit is that following these conventions means less boilerplate code to maintain.

-If you follow these conventions, a few directories and files most follow the structure outlined below.
+If you follow these conventions, a few directories and files must follow the structure outlined below.

 ..  contents:: Table of contents